 As the days get shorter and cooler, many hens stop slow down egg production.
-It takes about 12-hours-or-so of daylight to stimulate the birds to lay eggs.
+It takes about 12-to-16 hours-or-so of daylight to stimulate the birds to lay eggs.
 Setting a timer on a light bulb might convince them to keep laying.

-The type of lighting used doesn't really matter, and it doesn't take much.
+The type of lighting used doesn't really matter, either incadescent or LED is fine, and it doesn't take much.
 One incandescent light bulb will keep 15-to-20-chickens happy to where they can see, walk around and eat, and be stimulated by the light.

 Be sure the chickens also have a diet balanced for protein and calcium.
 More feed may be required to give them the extra energy they need for maintaining body heat and egg production.